 Visuals help to grow more traffic from search engines

-Images and videos help to gain more visibility and reach for your blog posts.
-With the rise of Pinterest, Instagram and YouTube visual search has become more and more important for users.
+Images and videos help to gain more visibility and reach for your website or blog posts.
+With the rise of Pinterest, Instagram, and YouTube visual search has become more and more important for users.
 Images and videos are prominently displayed in organic search results.
-Google Image Search and Video Search enable users to search for image and video content only.
+Google Image Search and Video Search enable users to search for images and video content only.

-Images and videos from blog posts can drive additional traffic from visual search.
+Images and videos from website and social media posts can drive additional traffic from visual search.

 Visuals increase views and boost engagement

-Social media content generates 94 % more views, if it contains visual elements.
+Social media content generates 94 % more views if it contains visual elements.
 High-quality visuals that are relevant to your content and targets can boost the engagement rate over 3.2x.
-Relevant visual will increase click-through-rates (CTR) about 47 % and will drive more traffic to your blog from social media.
+Relevant visuals will increase click-through-rates (CTR) by about 47 % and will drive more traffic to your website from social media.

-Especially, image posts can have a tremendous impact on the click rate of your blog posts.
+Especially, image posts can have a tremendous impact on the click rate of your posts.
+For example:

 Stats and Facts for Visuals